Rear Window Gun Rack Laws in the USA: What Truck Owners Need To Know (2026 Guide)

 A rear window gun rack is a mounting system that places a rifle or shotgun across the inside of a pickup truck’s back window.

-Hunters and ranchers often prefer it because:
+Hunters and ranchers often prefer truck gun racks back window it because:

-It keeps firearms accessible
+- It keeps firearms accessible

-Saves cabin storage space
+- Saves cabin storage space

-Avoids clutter in the footwell or rear seats
+- Avoids clutter in the footwell or rear seats

-Provides quick retrieval during ranch duties
+- Provides quick retrieval during ranch duties

 But because the firearm is visible and close to the driver, it falls under multiple firearm transport laws.
+Understanding whether you can have a gun rack in your truck requires knowledge of both federal and state regulations.

 🛑 1.
 Rear Window Gun Racks Are Legal — But Not Everywhere